video-game-coding-club/crypto-webpage/README.md

 Steps:

-1) When you first arrive at the website's homepage, choose the language for the homepage prompts.
+1. When you first arrive at the website's homepage, choose the language for the homepage prompts.

-2) Next enter the message that you would like to encrypt or decrypt, in the first box provided.
+2. Next enter the message that you would like to encrypt or decrypt, in the first box provided.

-3) Enter the secret key to encode or decode the message.
+3. Enter the secret key to encode or decode the message.

-4) Finally, click on the "Encrypt" button and the decoded (or encoded) message will appear in the last box!
-10/23/20: Note that this step doesn't work yet.
+4. Finally, click on the "Encrypt" button and the decoded (or encoded) message will appear in the last box!

+   **10/23/20**: Note that this step doesn't work yet.

+### Development Status

+- [ ] Field to enter cleartext
+- [ ] Field to enter ciphertext
+- [ ] Field to enter secret (the shift)

 ### GitPod Chrome Extension